HOW TO BEST PREPARE FOR YOUR FIRST CLASS

 Water: Bring plenty of water and stay hydrated!
 We sell water for $1 and $2, and also have a fountain to refill your bottles.

 Food: We recommend not eating in the hour before class is scheduled to begin.
 If you are hungry, a light snack such as a granola bar or fruit is typically a good option.
-We also have KIND or Clif bars for sale for $1 and $2.
+We also have Clif bars for sale $1 and $2.

 Towel: It is likely you will sweat, so it is helpful to bring a hand towel or two.
 We also have towels for sale for $2.